 This can be done by integrating other parts of the supply chain or connecting different levels of the organization (such as R&D, manufacturing, and sales).

-Vertical integration allows companies to achieve economies of scale and improve their bargaining power with suppliers and customers.
+This integration allows companies to achieve economies of scale and improve their bargaining power with suppliers and customers.

 - The merger of a distributor and a retailer